Neural Methods for Amortized Inference: SOFTWARE AND EXAMPLE

-The package \pkg{BayesFlow} \citep{Radev_2023_Bayesflow_package} is built on \pkg{TensorFlow} and focuses on amortised inference.
-It implements methods for approximating the posterior distribution (Section~\ref{sec:forwardKL}) and the likelihood function (Section~\ref{sec:NLE}), possibly in a joint manner \citep{Radev_2023}; detecting model misspecification \citep{Schmitt_2021}; and for performing amortised model comparisons via posterior model probabilities or Bayes Factors.
+The \pkg{TensorFlow}-based package \pkg{BayesFlow} \citep{Radev_2023_Bayesflow_package} implements methods for approximating the posterior distribution (Section~\ref{sec:forwardKL}) and the likelihood function (Section~\ref{sec:NLE}), possibly jointly \citep{Radev_2023}; detecting model misspecification \citep{Schmitt_2021,Schmitt_2024}; and performing amortized model comparisons via posterior model probabilities or Bayes factors.
 Recently, neural Bayes estimators (Section~\ref{sec:neural_point_estimation}) have also been incorporated into the package.
 The package is well documented and provides a user-friendly application programming interface.

-The package \pkg{swyft} \citep{swyft} is built on \pkg{PyTorch}, and implements methods for estimating likelihood-to-evidence ratios for subsets of the parameter vector, using both amortised and sequential training algorithms.
-The package also allows for data to be stored on disk and dynamically loaded, in order to facilitate the use of datasets that are too large to fit in memory.
+The \pkg{PyTorch}-based package \pkg{swyft} \citep{swyft} implements methods for estimating likelihood-to-evidence ratios for subsets of the parameter vector, using amortized and sequential training algorithms.
+To facilitate the use of datasets that are too large to fit in memory, the package also allows data to be stored on disk and dynamically loaded.

-Finally, we note that the above software packages provide the tools necessary to easily train the required neural networks from scratch, but that they are general-purpose.
-We anticipate that, in the future, amortised inference tools may be bundled with packages primarily designed around a specific modelling framework.
-For instance, a package that implements a specific statistical model could include a pre-trained neural network, or several such neural networks, designed to make fast inferences for that specific statistical model.
-This could be a natural evolution since there are incentives for the developers of such packages to make inference straightforward for increased accessibility and uptake.
+The above software packages provide the tools necessary to easily train the required neural networks from scratch, but are general-purpose.
+Future amortized inference tools may be bundled with packages primarily designed around a specific modeling framework.
+For instance, a package that implements a particular model could include a pre-trained neural network, or several such neural networks, designed to make fast inferences for that model.
+This could be a natural evolution since there are incentives for the developers of such packages to make inference straightforward for increased accessibility and uptake by end users.

-\entry{Pre-trained neural network}{A neural network trained for a generic task, that can be used as a good initial condition when training for specialised tasks (e.g., in our context, for a slightly different model or prior distribution).}
+\begin{marginnote} \entry{Pre-trained neural network}{A neural network trained for a generic task, which is used as a starting network when training for specialized tasks (e.g., in our context, for a slightly different model or prior distribution).} \end{marginnote}